Transforming Fiduciary Decision-Making to Reduce Governance Risk

 • The rule of law

-• Human rights and correlative obligations of public duty-bearers
+• Human rights and correlative obligations of duty-bearers

-• Learning and research ecosystems that use reliable processes to acquire, authenticate and share knowledge.
+• Learning and research ecosystems that use coherent, non-politicised processes to acquire, validate, curate and share knowledge.